BigQubot/wikijs-bak/BPI-R4_Lite/GettingStarted_BPI-R4_Lite.md

 **Change Boot Jumper to boot from SD, Enable SD Card Device.**

 ## How to burn image to onboard NOR
-> When you want to Update Nand device, Firstly Change boot switch to boot from SD device and insert one SD with SD boot Image, then after boot up,you need flash one Nand image into Nor device.
+> When you want to Update Nor device, Firstly Change boot switch to boot from SD device and insert one SD with SD boot Image, then after boot up,you need flash one Nor image into Nor device.
 Finally you change bootstrap to boot from Nor device.
 {.is-info}

 Before burning image into Nand, please prepare a USB disk.
 Let’s take OpenWrt image (mtk-bpi-r4lite-NOR.img ) for example, the steps are below: